 15 A curriculum for literary translation in a multilingual South African classroom

-Judith Inggs is a full professor at the University of the Witwatersrand, Johannesburg, South Africa.
+Judith Inggs is Professor of Translation and Interpreting Studies at the University of the Witwatersrand, Johannesburg, South Africa.
 With numerous publications over the last several decades, one of the most recent is a monograph on South African Young Adult fiction.
 Her latest project focuses on the reception of South African young adult fiction in Europe.

-Ella Wehrmeyer is a senior lecturer at North-West University, South Africa.
+Ella Wehrmeyer is Senior Lecturer in Translation Studies at North-West University, South Africa.
 Having obtained her DLitt. et Phil. from the University of South Africa in 2013, her research focuses on corpus-based translation and interpreting studies.
-She created the first sign language interpreting corpus and is constructing a literary translation corpus.
+The author of numerous publications, she created the first sign language interpreting corpus and is constructing a literary translation corpus.